baixiwei/Siegler_Thompson_Schneider_2011_Data/README.md

 No missing values.
 Every participant contributed exactly 8 trials (48 × 8 = 384 rows).
 No personally identifying information is included:
-`subjid` values are arbitrary codes assigned during data collection, and no names, dates, school identifiers, or free-text responses are present in this file.
+`subjid` values are arbitrary codes assigned during data collection, and the verbatim strategy transcripts (`strat_text`) were reviewed in full and contain no names, dates, school identifiers, or other identifying information — only descriptions of arithmetic strategies.

 ## License